invent-framework/invent/README.md

 * `min_value` / `max_value` for value ranges.
 * `min_length` / `max_length` for text length ranges.

-This convention is used across widgets and core property APIs to keep naming predictable.
+This convention is used across widgets to keep naming predictable.

 ## Supporters